 This group primarily provides pet therapy group visiting at nursing homes.
 We also provide AKC Canine Good Citizen testing, Therapy Dogs, Inc. testing, and Bright and Beautiful Dogs testing.

 1234 Normal Ave.

 Burley, ID 83318

 We are a small group of volunteers who visit several facilities in the Minidoka and Cassia county area in south-central Idaho.
-All of our members are registered through Therapy Dogs, Inc. or Delta Society.
+All of our members are registered through Therapy Dogs, Inc. or Pet Partners.

 NEDSRA Therapy Dog Team

 E-mail: nedsra @ mcleodusa.net